Grant-Murray/session/doc.md

 ## Authentication of Request using a SessionToken {#SessionCookies}

-Requests requiring an authenticated user, send an HTTP cookie header containing session info.
+All requests requiring an authenticated user, send an HTTP cookie header containing session info.
 The session info was originally set in the [authentication response](#LoginResponse) after logging-in using a password or using a reset token.

 Example: